-free actions and agreements of many different people, contrasted with coordination imposed by using force to compel the participation of unwilling parties.
+When "spontaneous order" means consensual, rather than coercive, order, coordination is achieved through the free actions and agreements of many different people, contrasted with coordination imposed by using force to compel the participation of unwilling parties.
 So, for example, when marketable commodities such cigarettes emerge as de facto currencies in barter economies, they are not selected because any authority forces traders to accept them as payment for all debts public and private; it's because enough people will willingly trade for a smoke that even non-smokers find it worth their while to accept cigarettes as payment, on the expectation that they could easily make a later exchange with some third party who does smoke, in order to get things they can use.

 When "spontaneous order" means polycentric, rather than directive order, coordination comes about through the converging micro-actions of many players acting independently, rather than deferring to designated supervisors or authoritative decision-makers or relying on external plans or instructions.
-In directive orders, coordination happens vertically as players act on the bidding of a recognized personal authority, who takes responsibility for assigning, vetting, and integrating their many micro-scale courses of action.
+In directive orders, coordination happens vertically as players act on the bidding of a recognized personal authority, who takes responsibility for assigning, vetting, and integrating their many microscale courses of action.
 Polycentric orders, by contrast, depend on participatory or entrepreneurial action: there is no recognized final authority, action is guided by impersonal norms rather than personal deference, and it's up to individual actors to horizontally coordinate with other participants, to determine which courses to pursue in order to achieve their goals, and so on.
-Consider the contrast between the directive system of top-down editorial vetting in Encyclopedia Britannica, and the wide-open system of self-correction in Wikipedia, which depends on the attention and initiative of an Internet-size pool of potential reader/editors to revise and correct articles.
-Contributions to Wikipedia are guided by a shared goal of factual accuracy and explicit community norms such as Neutral Point of View20 or Citation Needed,21 but rather than being imposed by privileged editors, the interpretation and implementation of these norms, as well as most other questions of vetting and policy, rely almost entirely on the convergent consensus produced by the back-and-forth among Wikipedians, all with equal power to add, revise or revert changes, and with anyone free to join the fray at any given time.
+Consider the contrast between the directive system of top-down editorial vetting in Encyclopedia Britannica, and the wideopen system of self-correction in Wikipedia, which depends on the attention and initiative of an Internet-size pool of potential reader/editors to revise and correct articles.
+Contributions to Wikipedia are guided by a shared goal of factual accuracy and explicit community norms such as Neutral Point of evolving and fixed solutions, orders based on selection on the margin and orders based on refactoring or ground-up design, immanent and transcendent forms of social critique, "endogenous" or self-organizing forms of order and "exogenous" or imposed forms, et cetera.

+View22 or Citation Needed,23 but rather than being imposed by privileged editors, the interpretation and implementation of these norms, as well as most other questions of vetting and policy, rely almost entirely on the convergent consensus produced by the back-and-forth among Wikipedians, all with equal power to add, revise or revert changes, and with anyone free to join the fray at any given time.

 When "spontaneous order" means "emergent order," contrasted with conscious design, forms of social coordination emerge from the actions of many different people, acting on motives separate from any conscious desire to effect that form of social coordination.
 Intentional orders effect social coordination through people acting for the sake of a shared purpose, whatever it may be; in undesigned orders, participants may know nothing about the macro-pattern emerging from their interlocking micro-scale actions; or they may be aware of it, but consider it only a side effect - even if a pleasant one - of pursuing a different private purpose.
-A path-breaker whose actions help clear and maintain a road through the woods is not mainly out to help future fellow
+A path-breaker whose actions help clear and maintain a road through the woods is not mainly out to help future fellow travelers, or to lay the groundwork for a future highway; she's out to remove obstacles that block her way from point A to point B. If it helps other people out later on, that collateral effect is just gravy.